VSPEC-collab/VSPEC/README.md

 ## Using the code

 The Code is split into 4 main executable programs, all named ____Builder.py, that you run individually and, to start, in this order.

-    1) StarBuilder.py
+1. StarBuilder.py
-        i) creates the variable star model with spots and faculae, must be run first as the program needs a star. ii) calculates the coverage fractions of the photosphere, spots, and faculae for each phase of the star. iii) it also bins the supplied stellar flux models (NextGen stellar dataset by default) to a resolving power specified in the config.
+   - Creates the variable star model with spots and faculae, must be run first as the program needs a star.
+   - Calculates the coverage fractions of the photosphere, spots, and faculae for each phase of the star.
+   - It also bins the supplied stellar flux models (NextGen stellar dataset by default) to a resolving power specified in the config.
     2) PlanetBuilder.py
         i) calls the Globes application of the Planetary Spectrum Generator web-tool. ii) Run second, after building th star; the program needs a planet.